Overview

 Types of Accounts

-There are three primary types of accounts on the Nomba platform:
+There are two primary types of accounts on the Nomba platform:

 Parent or Primary Account